diqidoq/jass/README.md

  + None for CSS only, otherwise:
  + Less (lessc)
  + uglifycss (or similar)
- + less plugin clean-css ()
+ + less plugin clean-css
- + less plugin Autoprefixer ()
+ + less plugin Autoprefixer
  + Sass and similar plugins

 Slogan
 ------
 Back to basics.
-Write HTML and use classes to make the playing right.
+Write HTML and use understandable classes to make the playing right.
 Make your work independend from toys.
 Use the HTML class attribute what it is made for.
 And use it much, and right.

 Why
 ---